Love Field, Dallas: Private schools

 Our Lady of Perpetual Help Catholic School is a Roman Catholic school of the Roman Catholic Diocese of Dallas.
 OLPH students range in age from Pre-K to eighth grade.
 OLPH is located across the street from Knight Elementary School.

 Crime

 The Love Field area lies roughly within the Dallas Police Department beats 121–126, 131–135, 143, 145, 541, and 542.
-Within these beats a number of crimes were committed(2006):